 - Expensive items and documents.
 Policies offered at the storage facility can be more exclusionary than third-party insurance coverage.
 Exclusions usually include jewelry, art, furs, collectibles, cash, deeds, securities and other documents.
 Your homeowners or renters insurance allow you to purchase riders to cover these normally excluded items.
 However, this additional and vital protection is most often not offered through the facility’s insurance.

 - Motor vehicles.
 Most of these policies also exclude vehicles.
 You may not have auto insurance on the car or truck you wish to store, so you will want to secure a car insurance policy or opt for a self storage insurance policy from a third party that includes such coverage.

 Where Can I Find the Best Storage Unit Insurance?

 Whether you are moving, have experienced a covered natural disaster, or simply wish to store some property while you renovate a room in your home, you want to be sure your belongings are covered, no matter where you keep them.

-Contact an agent near you to find the best self storage insurance.
+Contact an independent insurance agent near you to find the best self storage insurance.

 ©2020, Consumer Agent Portal, LLC.
 All rights reserved.